MiraculixxT/MGame-Club/README.md

 # MGame Club

 MGame Club is a Discord Game Bot, where you can play various classic or new games directly in Discord!
 We focus on a modern an user friendly design to push fun to it limits!
+You only need one single command, to start/ request a game.
+Game inputs only use buttons, dropdowns or modals to avoid much typing.\
 Note - MGame Club is running on a custom modified JDA Version to optimize performance and Kotlin usage!

 ## GAMES